777liza/release/README.md

 # Budget Tracker

+🎉 2025 New Year, New Feature: Banking Section 🚀
+As we step into the new year, we're excited to introduce a brand-new Banking section in our budget tracker!
+This feature will allow users to manage their bank accounts, track balances, and gain better control over their financial health.

 ## Description
 Budget Tracker is your ultimate tool for managing personal finances.
 Our platform helps you easily track income, monitor expenses, and optimize investments.
 With a clear overview of your financial health, you can confidently achieve your financial goals.